totraev/rabbitx-frontend/README.md

-# Getting Started with Create React App
+# Orderbook

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project contains a POC of high performance and memory efficient React.js component which is base on HTML5 canvas and AVL tree.

-## Available Scripts
+## Quick Start

 In the project directory, you can run: